Browse docs

 Sky Mechanic Job supports workshop tuning, public self-service tuning, and optional instant tuning locations.
 Access and pricing should be reviewed separately for each mode.

 Instant tuning can be public, mechanic-only, or restricted to an allow-list of jobs.
 Its price multiplier is applied on top of the normal tuning price.
+The global Instant Tuning > Tuning tab in /jobconfig has a dedicated instantTuningProfile, so public locations can expose a smaller selection than normal workshops.
+Menu visibility and purchase payloads are both validated against that profile.

 Order lifecycle